cypress-io/cypress/CONTRIBUTING.md

  | [socket](./packages/socket)           | `@packages/socket`      | A wrapper around socket.io to provide common libraries.                      |
  | [ts](./packages/ts)                   | `@packages/ts`          | A centralized version of typescript.                                         |

 Private packages involved in development of the app live within the [`tooling`](./tooling) directory and are in the `@tooling/` namespace.
-These packages are used for various aspects of the development process
+They are discrete modules with different responsibilities, but each is necessary for development of the Cypress app and is not necessarily useful outside of the Cypress app.

 Here is a list of the packages in this repository with a short description, located within the [`tooling`](./tooling) directory: